 Your PCI Express bus lanes consist of the lanes of communication that your motherboard uses to control your PC's functions.
 Your CPU, in particular, controls your CPU and memory, as well as typically controlling your first PCIe slot and usually your first PCIe slot and usually your first NVMe M.2 drive.

-Typical Functions Your CPU's PCIe Lanes Control:
+Your CPU's PCIe Lanes Typically Control

 The following are generally accepted amounts of PCIe 4.0 bandwidth which various components require: